access-ci-org/access-bulk-enroller/README.md

    - Expunge on Delete: Unchecked
    Then click the "ADD" button.

-The API User Name and API Key (password) are required to use the `access-bulk-enroller.sh` script.
+The API User Name and API Key (password) are required to run the `access-bulk-enroller.sh` script.
 You can specify them via command line options `-u` and `-p` or via environment variables `CO_API_USER` and `CO_API_PASS`.
 You will be prompted for them if not otherwise set.